Koech161/week-1-code-challenge/README.md

  //Description
  JavaScript engine takes student marks and output grades according to the grading system.
  //Features
- alert the student with correct grades
+ alert the student with correct grades.

  SPEED CHECK AND CALCULATION OF DEMERITS POINTS
  //Description